prashantchamps/sas-test-iac/README.md

      "managementEndpointUrl": "https://management.core.windows.net/"
    }`
 2) Clone this repository into your github account with name "sas-test-iac".
+3) Change variable named "owner_username" according to your GitHub account.
-3) Create a PAT from your GitHub account having all repo access.
+4) Create a PAT from your GitHub account having all repo access.
-4) Create below repository level secrets and give appropriate values from step1 json and step3.
+5) Create below repository level secrets and give appropriate values from step1 json and step4.
    - ARM_CLIENT_ID
    - ARM_CLIENT_SECRET
    - ARM_SUBSCRIPTION_ID
    - ARM_TENANT_ID
    - AZURE_CREDENTIALS
    - GIT_TOKEN
-5) Go to GitHub actions and run workflow Infrastructure Pre-Requisites.
+6) Go to GitHub actions and run workflow Infrastructure Pre-Requisites.
 This will create a resource group and your storage account for Terraform with in that RG.
-6) Now run workflow Infrastructure.
+7) Now run workflow "Infrastructure".
 This will create the core needed resources on Azure cloud.
    > [!NOTE]
    > Currently it is kept as manual run but we can automate it's trigger on completion of pevious workflow.
 8) Now run following CLI for attaching ACR with AKS which are created in step5.